socialgenomics/discover-frontend/markdown/help/other/format.md

 ## How can I format my description and discussions?

 We support the use of Markdown in all our free-text boxes on the platform.
 Tips for how to use markdown can found by clicking the link below each free-text box.
-Please remember all Markdown properties should be spaced with one line between them.
+Please remember that all Markdown properties should be spaced with one line between them.
 More details can be found below:

 * Add a linebreak between paragraphs (press enter)